The intended purpose is threefold:

 See also Human Security Survey South Sudan

-Learn more and see what the Human Security Survey looks like.
+Learn more about the Human Security Survey and PAX's Protection of Civilians work.